MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-concepts-and-configuration.md

 We will reference this service as __BDC KMS__ throughout the rest of this document.
 Also the term __BDC__ is used to refer to the __SQL Server Big Data Clusters__ computing platform.

-### System Managed Keys and Certificates
+### System-managed keys and certificates

 The BDC KMS service will manage all keys and certificates for SQL Server and HDFS.

-### User Provided Keys and Certificates

-User provided keys and certificates to be managed by BDC KMS, commonly known as BYOK.
-This feature will provided in a future release.

-### External Providers

-External key solutions compatible with BDC KMS for external delegation.
-This feature will provided in a future release.

-## Encryption at Rest on SQL Server Big Data Clusters CU8
+## Encryption at rest on SQL Server Big Data Clusters CU8

-SQL Server Big Data Clusters CU8 is the initial release of the Encryption at Rest feature set.
+SQL Server Big Data Clusters CU8 is the initial release of the encryption at rest feature set.
 Please read this document carefully to completely assess your scenario.

-The feature set introduces the __BDC KMS controller service__ to provide __system managed keys and certificates for data encryption at rest on both SQL Server and HDFS__.
+The feature set introduces the __BDC KMS controller service__ to provide __system-managed keys and certificates for data encryption at rest on both SQL Server and HDFS__.
 Those keys and certificates are service managed and this documentation will provide proper operational guidance on how to interact with the service.

 * __SQL Server__ instances leverages the established [__Transparent Data Encryption (TDE)__](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption?view=sql-server-ver15) functionality.
 * __HDFS__ uses native Hadoop KMS within each pod to interact with BDC KMS on the controller.
 This enables HDFS Encryption Zones, which provide secure paths on HDFS.

 ### SQL Server instances

 * A system generated certificate will be installed on SQL Server pods to be used with TDE encryption commands.
-The system managed certificate naming standard is ‘TDECertificate+timestamp’.
-Example:  *TDECertificate2020_09_15_22_46_27*
+The system-managed certificate naming standard is `TDECertificate` + `timestamp`.
+For example, `TDECertificate2020_09_15_22_46_27`.
 * Master instance BDC provisioned databases and user databases won’t be encrypted automatically.
 DBA’s may use the installed certificate to encrypt any database.
-* Compute Pool and Storage Pool will be automatically encrypted using the system generated certificate.
+* Compute pool and storage pool will be automatically encrypted using the system generated certificate.
-* Data Pool encryption, albeit technically possible using T-SQL’s ‘EXECUTE AT’ commands, is discouraged and unsupported at this time.
-Using this techniques to encrypt Data Pool databases might not be effective and encryption may not be happening at the desired state.
+* Data pool encryption, albeit technically possible using T-SQL’s `EXECUTE AT` commands, is discouraged and unsupported at this time.
+Using this techniques to encrypt data pool databases might not be effective and encryption may not be happening at the desired state.
 It will also create an incompatible upgrade path towards next releases.
 * There is no certificate rotation, this will come in future releases with the appropriate azdata command set.
 It is supported to decrypt and then encrypt with a new certificate if not on HA deployments.
 * Encryption monitoring happens through existing standard SQL Server DMVs for TDE.
 * It is supported to backup and restore a TDE enabled database into the cluster.